snicholspa/tips_tricks_howtos/autonomous_database/select_ai/select_ai.md

     ```
     <copy>
     select ai runsql What movies are tom hanks in

+    select ai what are our total streams for each tom hanks movie -- counts looks off
+    select ai showsql what are our total streams for each tom hanks movie

+    select ai count streams for each tom hanks movie
+    select ai showsql count streams for each tom hanks movie

     select ai list the stream count by movies
-    select ai list the stream count by actor
+    select ai list the stream count by actor -- does not work
     select ai how many customers are there
     </copy>
     ```